jupyterlab/extension-examples/advanced/server-extension/README.md

 )
 ```

-Basically it will built the frontend NPM package:
+Basically it will build the frontend NPM package:

 ```py
 # setup.py#L47-L47